Travel guide

 Photo: Israel Torres · Pexels

-This is where the eSIM truly shines.
-Tokyo's two airports, Narita (further away, about 60 km) and Haneda (much closer to the city center), receive most international flights.
-With the eSIM installed before leaving Spain, when you turn off airplane mode, you're already online: you can book the Narita Express or Keikyu, buy tickets via an app, and get directions without relying on free Wi-Fi, which sometimes requires registration.
+This is where the eSIM really makes a difference.
+Tokyo's two airports, Narita (further away, about 60 km from the center) and Haneda (much closer), receive most international flights.
+With the eSIM installed before leaving home, as soon as you turn off airplane mode, you're online: you can book the Narita Express or the Keikyu, buy tickets via app, and ask for directions without relying on the airport's free Wi-Fi, which sometimes requires registering with an email and waiting for a verification SMS that you won't receive without data.

-The trick is simple: install the eSIM at home using Wi-Fi, set it as your data line, and activate "Data Roaming" for that line.
-That way, the moment you touch down in Haneda or Narita, your phone will connect to the Japanese network.
-If you've never done it, the step-by-step instructions are in how to activate an eSIM.
+The trick is simple: install the eSIM at home using Wi-Fi, set it as your secondary data line, and activate data roaming on that specific line, not your domestic line.
+This way, the instant you touch down at Haneda or Narita, your phone connects to the Japanese network without you having to do anything else.
+If you've never done it, the general step-by-step is in how to install an eSIM, and if the idea of "roaming" with a travel eSIM sounds strange to you, we explain it here: what is data roaming.

 Practical tip: the JR Pass and many train tickets in Japan are managed via app or website.
-Arriving with active data from the airport prevents you from missing the first train while you look for Wi-Fi.
+Arriving with active data from the airport prevents you from missing the first train while looking for Wi-Fi or queuing at a vending machine that only accepts Japanese cards.

 Tokyo is one of the best-connected cities on the planet.
-You'll have strong 4G and 5G in Shibuya, Shinjuku, Asakusa, Akihabara, and other neighborhoods, and even underground: the subway network, one of the densest in the world, has signal on platforms and many tunnels.
-With an eSIM that relies on Docomo or SoftBank, the quality is that of a local.
+You'll have strong 4G and 5G in Shibuya, Shinjuku, Asakusa, Akihabara and the rest of the neighborhoods, and also underground: the subway network, one of the densest in the world, has signal on platforms and in a good part of the tunnels.
+With an eSIM that relies on Docomo or SoftBank, the quality is like that of a local, not a tourist with second-rate roaming.

-Where you need to be careful is with consumption: Tokyo invites you to use Maps constantly, translate restaurant menus with your camera, and record stories at every intersection.
-All of that adds up to data.
-The good news is that almost every cafe, konbini (7-Eleven, Lawson, FamilyMart), and station offers Wi-Fi, so you can download offline maps and save mobile data for the street.
-Download the Tokyo map offline before leaving your hotel and you'll stretch your GB much further.
+Where you need to be careful is with consumption: Tokyo invites you to constantly use Maps, translate restaurant menus with the camera, and record stories at every intersection.
+All of this adds up data quickly.
+The good news is that almost every cafe, konbini (the ubiquitous 7-Eleven, Lawson, and FamilyMart), and station offer Wi-Fi, so you can download offline maps and save your mobile data for the street.
+Download the Tokyo map offline before leaving the hotel and you'll greatly extend your GB.

 eSIM Tokyo: coverage, airports and GB for your getaway